thank you igdb, moviedb and isbnsearch for the thumbnails

 - mafia town is such a quaint island full of a gang who haven't foggiest idea how to do anything

-- dead bird studio pits two cut-throat birds against each in the race to the film awards
+- dead bird studio pits two cut-throat birds against each other in the race to the film awards

 - subcon forest has a tragic backstory but when you arrive you bring some happiness to the place